zahlman/zahlman.github.io/posts/2024-08-10-open-letter-psf-coc-wg-addendum-1-tim-peters.md

 <!--
-.. title:  "An open letter to the PSF CoC WG, addendum 1/n"
+.. title:  An open letter to the PSF CoC WG, addendum 1/n
 .. date:   2024-08-10
 .. category: the-PSF
 -->